stef/pwdsphinx/man/sphinx.md

 In general if any operation requires a master(input) password, it is expected on standard input, and any resulting account (output) password is printed to standard output.
+In the examples we use `echo` but it is recommended to use `getpwd(1)` or similar tools to query and pass the input password.

 ## INITIALIZING A CLIENT